 - Personality is shaped by childhood relationships. - Neuroses develop from a lack of love and security. - Self-realization is the ultimate goal of human development. - Individuals can change through conscious effort and self-analysis.

-Karen Horney's theories provide a fresh perspective on personality, emphasizing the role of social influences, self-growth, and cultural conditioning.
-Her feminist psychology and reinterpretation of psychoanalytic concepts remain influential in modern psychological thought.
+Karen Horney's theories provide a fresh perspective on personality, emphasizing the role of social influences, self-growth, and cultural concepts the feminist psychology and reinterpretation of psychoanalytic concepts remarks thought.